cu-library/cuirator-box/README.md

 Barebones CentOS 7 box for [Cuirator](https://github.com/cu-library/cuirator) development and testing.

+Bash for readability by student contributors.

 Uses SQLite only.
 Fedora and Solr run in Jetty with fcrepo_wrapper and solr_wrapper.

+Edit env vars in `config`, then

 ```
 vagrant up